CURRICULUM VITAE

 September 1, 2006-August 31, 2010 "Mechanisms of wave propagation in neuronal tissue" (co-PI) CRCNS grant, NIH-NIMH Grant Number R01-MH79502, $1,269,896.

 Research Interests: My research is on numerical and theoretical methods of dynamical systems.
 I have done work studying global bifurcations for one-, two, and three-dimensional diffeomorphisms, and finite dimensional noninvertible maps and relations.
-I also study differential equations modeling pattern formation in materials science, chemistry, and biology.
-This includes the process of spinodal decomposition in metal alloys modeled by the Cahn-Hilliard equation and animal coat pattern formation modeled by reaction-diffusion equations with Turing instabilities.
-It also includes modeling and analysis in computational neuroscience.
+I also study ordinary, partial, and delay differential equations modeling pattern formation in materials science, chemistry, neuroscience, and biology.
+This includes biological and chemical systems modeled by reaction-diffusion equations with Turing instabilities, the process of spinodal decomposition in binary and ternary metal alloys modeled by the Cahn-Hilliard equation, and phase separation in block copolymers.
+It also includes period-doubling cascades during the onset of complex behavior, numerical methods for studying quasiperiodicity, and rigorous computational methods for bifurcation theory.

 Mathematical articles: